-It is difficult to read current research on language-based learning disabilities without hearing frequent mention of “executive function.”
+It is difficult to read current research on language-based learning differences without hearing frequent mention of “executive function.”
 This term refers to the brain’s ability to coordinate and access all functions in goal-directed behavior.
 Dr. Thomas Brown, a leading expert on ADHD, likens the brain “to a symphony with executive function as its conductor” (Brown, 2007).
 Executive function difficulties often manifest as difficulty starting and finishing work, controlling emotions, memorizing facts, and planning for long-term assignments.
 (CHADD Attention Magazine, 2002).

 Addressing Executive Function Weaknesses at Cambridge School

-Because executive function difficulties often coincide with learning disabilities, Cambridge School introduced Study, Organization, and Communication Skills (S.O.C.) — a once-weekly class for students in Lower School I – Middle School II.
+Because executive function difficulties often coincide with learning differences, Cambridge School introduced Study, Organization, and Communication Skills (S.O.C.) — a once-weekly class for students in Lower School I – Middle School II.
 The goal of S.O.C. is to provide students with strategies that address executive function weaknesses that impact studying, organization, and communication.

 Study and Organization